Skip to content

 There are multiple methods for automatically applying a label to emails and documents based on their content in Microsoft 365, two of the key ones are:

-Default SharePoint document library labels: When SharePoint is enabled for sensitivity labels, you can configure a default label for document libraries.
+Default SharePoint (SPO) document library labels:: When SharePoint is enabled for sensitivity labels, you can configure a default label for document libraries.
 Then, any new files uploaded to that library, or existing files edited in the library will have that label applied if they don't already have a sensitivity label, or they have a sensitivity label but with lower priority.

 Client-side auto-labeling: Client-side auto-labeling happens on the client workstation as the user creates or edits a document or email using Word, Excel, PowerPoint, Outlook, and Office web applications (OWA).
 Depending on the content detected, the label is applied automatically or recommended to the users based on the properties of the label.
 A default label can also be assigned to documents and emails.
 This form of client-side labeling does not evaluate document content based on conditions defined on a global policy, but it is based on properties defined for each label.